 - 1 cup milk $0.39

-- Spray a pie dish with non-stick spray.
-Squeeze the rest of the water out of the spinach and spread it out on the bottom of the pie dish.
-Next add the cooked mushrooms and crumbled feta.
+Coat a 9-inch pie dish with non-stick spray.
+Place the squeeze-dried spinach in the bottom of the pie dish.
+Place the sautéed mushrooms on top of the spinach, followed by the crumbled feta.

-The key to preventing a soggy quiche is to reduce the moisture in your vegetables.
+The key to preventing a soggy Spinach Mushroom and Feta Crustless Quiche is to reduce the moisture in your vegetables.
 This is why the spinach is squeezed dry and the mushrooms get cooked before adding to the quiche.
 I start by draining the spinach in a colander and then squeeze the rest of the moisture out before adding it to the dish.

 Next, move onto the mushrooms.
 Sometimes pre-sliced mushrooms are the same price as whole, but not this time around…